 Autoimmune adrenalitis is caused by infiltration of immune cells into the adrenal glands (located next to each kidney).
-This causes the destruction of the glands and may lead to the signs of Addison's disease (see Hormonal Disorders of Dogs: Addison's Disease), such as weakness, loss of weight and appetite, diarrhea, and vomiting.
+This causes the destruction of the glands and may lead to the signs of Addison’s disease (see Disorders of the Adrenal Glands in Dogs : Addison Disease), such as weakness, loss of weight and appetite, diarrhea, and vomiting.
 It is most common in young, adult female dogs.

-Dry eye, or keratoconjunctivitis sicca (see Eye Disorders of Dogs: Dry Eye (Keratoconjunctivitis Sicca)) is caused by an immune reaction that destroys the tear gland.
+Dry eye, or keratoconjunctivitis sicca (see Disorders of the Nasal Cavity and Tear Ducts in Dogs : Dry Eye (Keratoconjunctivitis Sicca)) is caused by an immune reaction that destroys the tear gland.
 It occurs in dogs, with a genetic predisposition in Cocker Spaniels.
 Keratoconjunctivitis sicca can follow a viral infection or continuous use of sulfonamides (a type of antibiotic).
 The disease is treated by giving prescription eye drops that contain cyclosporine, which inhibits the immune response that causes the disorder.